Introduction

 Many places can only be visited by hiking, including mountain tops, hidden beaches and other beautiful places in remote areas.
 Hiking can be done at any time of the year in many areas.
 Adjust the gear and supplies you need to fit the distance and conditions of the hike.

-What Do I Need For Hiking?
+What Do I Really Need For Hiking?

 Very little gear is needed for hiking.
 In fact, you already have most of the things needed since many are everyday necessities like snacks and band aids!
 The list of things to bring on a hike depends on the temperature and weather, the length of the hike, and access to help in case of emergency.